frezamajithia/biteful-final/README.md

 - Use the "Test notification" button in Profile to verify

 **Database errors:**
-- Use "Reset Database" in Profile page
+- Use "Clear All" in 'Orders' history page
 - Or reinstall the app to recreate the database

 **Build errors:**